 The reliability requirement for expert testimony has become one of the most controversial evidentiary issues, nationwide.
 Virtually every week some court in the USA makes a ruling on Daubert or Robinson-like issues.
-The Fifth Circuit Court of Appeals recently issued a lengthy en banc opinion overturning a panel decision and saying that Daubert reliability standards applied to a clinical physician.
+The Fifth Circuit Court of Appeals issued a lengthy en banc opinion overturning a panel decision and saying that Daubert reliability standards applied to a clinical physician.
 See Moore v.
 Ashland Chemical Co., Inc., 95-20492 (5th Cir.
 Aug.
 14, 1998) (en banc).
-And the U.S. Supreme Court, in Kumho Tire Co. v.
+And on March 23, 1999, the U.S. Supreme Court decided Kumho Tire Co. v.
 Carmichael, No. 97-1709 (ruling below: 131 F.3d 1433 (11th Cir.
-1997)), granted certiorari on June 22, 1998, to determine whether expert witness testimony about a tire failure is "scientific evidence" that must meet the Daubert test.
+1997)), in which the Supreme Court said that the principles of Daubert apply to all experts, and where objection is made the court must determine whether the evidence has "a reliable basis in the knowledge and experience of [the relevant] discipline."
+The trial court has broad discretion in determining how to test the expert's reliability.
+Id.